D2-mods/The-Workshop-Kitpack/README.md

 --

-**Feats/abilities mods:**
+**Feats/HLA mods (ex.
+ToF):**
 - Crow Hunter can use HLA traps, including mod-added ones (install order doesn't matter).
 Must be Thief level 14 or higher.
 - Kits that have a disadvantage of not gaining a class ability should generally not take those abilities as feats.
+- Some kits may gain certain mod-added HLAs if detected. (note: this mod doesn't install any HLAs, it scans existing HLA tables and copy pastes lines if detected.)

+**ToF feats/HLAs:**
+- Many kits will have 1 or more additional options. (ex. all archers can take any ranged feat/HLA, Medic can take poison upgrades, Grave Warden can take Use Scrolls/Wands, etc.)
+- Some kits have options removed. (ex.
+Drifter can't take any spell-related feats, but has more combat feats/HLAs than other rangers)
+- All arcane kits from this mod will gain one of the "Arcane Knowledge" feats for free.
+These are required for selecting HLA spells.
+The feat is denoted at level 1, but effects aren't given until level 18 mage.

 **Bard revisions notes:**
-- Rogue Rebalancing: Install after all components of RR (patches a couples files).
+- Rogue Rebalancing: Install after class/HLA components.
+The rest can be before or after.
 - Shohy's bard song mod: Install after Shohy's mod (patches 1 file).
-- Bardic Wonders: Install after tweak components of Bardic Wonders.
+- Bardic Wonders: Install after Bardic Wonders (all components).
-- Talents of Faerun: With the HLA component, Powder Keg can take Enhanced Song but the song switching ability will change to the vanilla HLA song.
-This mod needs to be installed before the HLA component.
+- Talents of Faerun: Install before ToF minor/high level abilities.
+Then run the Kit Updater any time after.
+It updates the song switching ability to use the correct ToF HLA song.
 - Untested with other bard revisions.
+I would install any unmentioned revisions before this mod.

 #
 ### FnP additional info: